misterfish/stick/README.md

 # Working with functors: Either

-The above example, using an `Either` functor instead of `Maybe`, and a more point-free style.
+The above example, using `bilby`'s `Either` functor instead of `Maybe`, and a more point-free style.

 The advantage of `Either` is that you can see why something failed, by storing a string with a failure reason in the Left branch.